cloe-org/CLOE/cosmosis/README.md

 ### cloe_interface.py
 This file is the interface script between `CosmoSIS` and CLOE in the case of scenario A. It takes in the configuration yaml file and desired output path of the chain as parameters.
 Within this script, the cosmological parameters calculated with the Boltzmann solver in the previous step are retrieved from the `CosmoSIS` datablock and converted into a CLOE-friendly format, for the logposterior to be calculated within the CLOE module.
 The log-likelihood is then put into the `CosmoSIS`-native likelihood datablock.

+### camb_interface.py
+This file has been adapted from the original `camb_interface.py` script from the `cosmosis-standard-library` repository, such that it is ensured that the options for the Boltzmann solver follows that in the `cobaya_config_for-cosmosis.yaml` file.
+Hence, it is neccessary to specify this yaml file in the `[camb]` section of the ini file.

 ## Scenario B